-Join Aaron F. Ross for an in-depth discussion in this video Bump mapping, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Bump mapping, part of Animating a Landscape with VUE.

 - [Voiceover] I fine tuned the function graph…for the diffuse channel of the Rock Island material.…Let's take a look at that with a slightly larger rendering.…I'll extend the main camera view to make it bigger…and also increase the quality.…Right-click on the quick render icon…and choose ultra quality and the left-click…to execute a render in that view port.…Here's the edited version of that function graph,…showing that I've exaggerated the features quite a bit.…We can compare that to a prior version…from the render stack.…